The Life Sciences Law Review: Australia

 Failure to notify the TGA may result in a civil penalty of up to A$21,000 for an individual and A$210,000 for a body corporate.

-1 Anthony Muratore is of counsel and Jenny Wong is an associate at Jones Day.
-Stephen Rohl was a co-author of this chapter with Anthony Muratore in previous editions, including the seventh edition of The Life Sciences Law Review.
+1 Anthony Muratore is of counsel and Samin Raihan is an associate at Jones Day.
+Stephen Rohl and Jenny Wong were co-authors of this chapter with Anthony Muratore in previous editions.

-2 See, for example, for medical devices: Therapeutic Goods (Articles that are Medical Devices) Specification 2014 and Therapeutic Goods (Articles that are not Medical Devices) Order No. 1 of 2017; and for biologicals: Therapeutic Goods (Things that are Biologicals) Specification 2019, Therapeutic Goods (Things that are not Biologicals) Determination No. 1 of 2011 and Therapeutic Goods (Excluded Goods) Determination 2018.
+2 See, for example, for medical devices: Therapeutic Goods (Medical Devices—Specified Articles) Instrument 2020 and Therapeutic Goods (Articles that are not Medical Devices) Order No. 1 of 2017; and for biologicals: Therapeutic Goods (Things that are Biologicals) Specification 2019, Therapeutic Goods (Things that are not Biologicals) Determination No. 1 of 2011 and Therapeutic Goods (Excluded Goods) Determination 2018.

 7 For medicines and biologicals: Guideline for Good Clinical Practice ICH E6(R2) annotated with TGA comments (www.tga.gov.au/publication/note-guidance-good-clinical-practice); and for medical devices: ISO 14155:2011 Clinical Investigation of Medical Devices for Human Subjects – Good Clinical Practice (www.iso.org/standard/45557.html).

-10 Medicines: Therapeutic Goods (Authorised Supply of Medicines) Rules 2019; biologicals: Therapeutic Goods (Authorised Supply of Specified Biologicals) Rules April 2018; and medical devices: Therapeutic Goods (Authorised Supply of Specified Medical Devices) Rules March 2018.
+11 Medicines: Therapeutic Goods (Authorised Supply of Medicines) Rules 2019; biologicals: Therapeutic Goods (Biologicals—Authorised Supply) Rules 2020; and medical devices: Therapeutic Goods (Medical Devices—Authorised Supply) Rules 2020.

-24 This increase in the statutory price reduction will revert to 16% from 1 July 2022.
+26 This increase in the statutory price reduction will revert to 16 per cent from 1 July 2022.